-Using the PKI requires configuring the PKI providers section in the PacketFence GUI under Configuration > Users.
+Using the PKI requires configuring the PKI providers section in the PacketFence's web admin interface under Configuration \rightarrow Advanced Access Configuration \rightarrow Users.
 The provider configuration defines how PacketFence connects to the PKI REST API and which profile will be used.